 LifeWire is committed to the ongoing work of racial equity and social justice.
 We are actively working to change systems that perpetuate racism and inequality, beginning within our own organization.
 Over the last several years, we’ve taken steps to make our practices and policies more equitable.
 We’ve woven racial equity into our strategic plan and values, increased the racial and linguistic diversity of our staff and board, reviewed our policies and practices with a racial equity lens, and trained our staff, board, and volunteers on anti-oppression work.

 Racial Equity Values

 Our Racial Equity Values guide our equity work and hold us accountable.
 Our values were crafted from staff conversations and with feedback from staff and board.

 We built our continuing commitment to racial equity work into our 2021-23 Strategic Plan.
 One of our goals is to cultivate racial equity and increased accountability at LifeWire through internal capacity building, measurement, hiring, training, and outreach with Black Brown Indigenous People Of Color (BIPOC) communities.

-The Racial Equity Change Team comprises staff from across the agency and works to improve policies and practices around racial equity both within and outside of LifeWire.
-Change Team members facilitate equity-focused training for all staff and create additional learning opportunities through collaborations with external resources.
-In addition to meetings and training, sub-committees focus on specific tasks that need targeted attention.
-Members also collaborate with members of our Board’s Equity Committee on agency-wide projects.
+Staff from across the agency and work to improve policies and practices around racial equity both within and outside of LifeWire.
+Caucus spaces and equity-focused training is available for all staff, creating additional learning opportunities through collaborations with external resources.
+In addition to meetings and training, LifeWire’s staff teams focus on specific tasks, advocacy, and policy developments that need targeted attention.
+We collaborate with our Board of Directors on agency-wide projects.

 Learning about racial equity is a lifelong process.
 New employees and volunteers who take our Advocacy Training course begin with a staff-led Anti-Oppression Workshop.
 Staff and volunteers are encouraged to read books from our Anti-Oppression Reading List.
 We devote time to racial equity and anti-oppression training at staff meetings.
 We also bring in outside trainers and facilitators to periodically work with staff and board.